hallo-swift/hallo-swift.de/feedgen/README.md

 ## Notes

-Posts are expected to not contain any straight HTML
+Posts are expected to not contain any straight HTML.

 Necessary frontmatter values for posts are: